Hn : Density of host at generation n

 DE BACH, P. and SMITH, H.S. .
 "Are Population Oscillations Inherent in the Host-Parasite Relation?"
 Ecology, 22, 363-369.
 JSTOR URL

 In particular examine their data on Table I on page 367 and Figure 1 on page 368 of their article.
 Their Figure 1 looks like the following Phaser view: Download the following phaser Project file debach_smith.ppf by just clicking on it ( or by right-click and save it to our computer.
 Now load this file into Phaser).

-What is the experimental count of the host and parasitoid in the third and sixth generations in the paper
+What are the experimental counts of the host and parasitoid in the second and fifth generations in the paper

 of DeBach and Smith?